niroopbs/AWS-service-deployment/README.md

 ## Overview

-## Choosing best solution:
+## Choosing the best solution:
-1. I have tried 3 types of deployment Stratergy for the task
+1. I tried 3 types of deployment Strategies for the task
      * Deployment using Lambda function
      * Blue-Green Deployment
-     * ElasticBean deployment
+     * Elastic Beanstalk deployment

 I have followed the below documents to deployment.